richardogundele/journalistai/README.md

-# ChatGPT-Simple
+# AI Journalist Recommender Tool

-Build a simple locally hosted version of ChatGPT in less than 100 lines of code.
-Note: This is an unofficial ChatGPT repo and is not associated with OpenAI in anyway!
+Built a Simple AI Jornalist Recommender Tool Which leverages on a large langauge model with over 1 billion parameters!

 ## Getting started

-To run the example code, you need to create an [OpenAI API key](https://platform.openai.com/account/api-keys)
+you need to create an [OpenAI API key](https://platform.openai.com/account/api-keys)

 1. Install requirments using
 ```bash